 Who it’s best for

-Financing through online lenders may be best for startups, businesses with limited credit history or those with bad credit.
+Financing through online lenders may be best for startups, businesses with limited credit history or business owners with bad credit.
 Entrepreneurs comfortable with tech may also appreciate the streamlined application process and less stringent guidelines for approval.

 Traditional lenders

 As traditional lenders, banks and credit unions often have a longer underwriting process with stricter loan requirements than online lenders.
-Many only work with established businesses.
-The lengthier process usually stretches to funding, too.
-But some lenders, such as PNC Bank, are able to fund unsecured loans in one to five days.
+The lengthier process usually stretches to funding timelines, too.
+The entire approval process can take several days to several weeks, depending on the factors surrounding the loan.
+Some traditional lenders like PNC Bank can fund loans in one to five days, but typically, a traditional lender won’t be the fastest option.

 Pros